Pond Hill School: Description and history

-The Pond Hill School is a historic school building at 65 Old Paine Hollow Road (old Route 6) in Wellfleet, Massachusetts.
-The plain Greek Revival two story schoolhouse was built in 1857, and is the only period schoolhouse in Wellfleet to survive relatively intact.
+The school was built in 1857, and was the last of Wellfleet's twelve district schoolhouses to be built, replacing an older single-story one-room structure serving the town's third district.
 The building served as a schoolhouse until 1880, and was purchased six years later by the South Wellfleet Ladies Social Union.
-In 1945, with that organization in decline, the property was given to a neighborhood association, which maintains the building.
+In 1945, with that organization in decline, the property was given to a neighborhood association, which now owns and maintains the building.